 Source: 451 Research, January 2016

-Data Quality’s Contribution to Analytics
+Data Quality’s Contribution to Business and Analytics

 Daniel D. Gutierrez is a Los Angeles–based data scientist working for a broad range of clients through his consultancy AMULET Analytics.